WeeeHung/learnai-bandicota/README.md

 ## Deployed Link

-Enter this [link](https://bandicota-ai.streamlit.app/) via mobile or desktop for easy access to the deployed webapp:
+Enter this [link](https://bandicota-ai.streamlit.app/) via mobile or desktop for easy access to the deployed webapp.

 ## Setup